Incannel Gouges- an introduction

 The big problem with incannel gouges is sharpening and honing the things.
 You’ll need to exercise the little grey cells to work out an effective way of producing that all important edge.
 You’ll also need to attempt to keep the end reasonably square; not an easy task by any stretch of the imagination.

 When I first used these tools some years ago, I tried grinding the internal curve on the corner of a high speed dry grinder.
 This proved impossible.
 Then I realised that the only sensible way to do it was to hold the gouge on the bench (or vice) and use a small conical grinding wheel in a large power drill.
 This proved too cumbersome.
 It wasn’t until I bought a Proxxon Mini Drill that I finally cracked it as it was now possible to grind the internal curve quite accurately.

 Having ground the bevel, the next task was to produce the cutting edge.

 An India slip stone or the small pink wheel is capable of producing the initial edge, which is workable, but nowhere near fine enough for detail work, so I then had the bright idea of making up some shaped mdf mandrels which could then be used in a pillar drill or later, an electric motor (with a chuck) mounted on the end of my lathe.

-Once I’d worked out a grinding and honing regime for these in-cannel gouges, they’ve proved to be invaluable for all sorts of tasks in the ‘shop where I need to cut an internal curve.
-If you’ve been very observant, you’ll also notice that my gouges have rather attractive London pattern, octagonal handles made of English walnut and this little turning exercise will very shortly be the subject of another forthcoming AxBlog.
+Once I’d worked out a grinding and honing regime for these incannel gouges, they’ve proved to be invaluable.
+This was especially true where I need to cut an internal curve.
+If you’ve been very observant, you’ll also notice that my gouges have rather attractive London pattern, octagonal handles.
+The handles are English walnut.
+This little turning exercise will very shortly be the subject of another forthcoming Axminster Blog.